ey7/project1/readme.md

 # Code Institute Milestone 1 project

 ## Victoire Market
 Build a website for the Code Institute User Centric module.
 I have chosen to build a website for a retail shop in Cork, Ireland.
-The link for the website: [Victore Market](https://www.victoiremarket.com/).
+The link for the website: [Victoire Market](https://www.victoiremarket.com/).

  ## Design Planning